Chlorination of Water Tanks For Water Hygiene

 However, water storage tanks can become soiled and contaminated with both debris and microorganisms and once this occurs they can become a breeding area for unsafe bacteria such as E. coli, coliform bacteria, and Legionella.
 Legionella control is especially important as Legionella can cause a potentially deadly disease known as Legionnaires’ Disease.

-Water storage tanks should therefore be frequently cleaned and disinfected to get rid of this dirt and eliminate harmful microorganisms.
+Water storage tanks should be frequently cleaned and disinfected to eliminate this dirt and harmful microorganisms.
 The procedure is relatively easy but does require specialist help if the tanks are large.

 If using an external contractor, a chlorination certificate will be provided to certify that the chlorination has been carried out to the appropriate standards and that the tank is clean and ready for use.
 Microbial analysis should also be performed.

-A clean tank gives assurance that the water within it will not become contaminated and will continue to be safe for use.
+A clean tank ensures that the water within it will not become contaminated and will continue to be safe for use.
 Ideally, tanks should be examined at least annually and then cleaned if necessary.